fbpx

 Are the seven modes of recitation Mutawatir?

-The majority of scholars of recitation and usool are of the view that the seven modes (ways of reciting Quran) are mutawatir going back to the Prophet (ﷺ).
+The majority of scholars of recitation and usool are of the view that the seven modes (ways of reciting Quran) are mutawatir.
+That is the chain of narration goes back to the Prophet (ﷺ).
 Some of them differed concerning that, such as Abu Shaamah – according to one of his views – and at-Tawfi and ash-Shawkaani.
 However the correct view concerning that is the view of the majority; that is the right view which must be adopted.

 He said: We could elaborate on the proof and evidence, but we do not have room to discuss this matter at length here.
-However, what is expected of every Muslim, and what he should do is to accept before Allah, may He be exalted, and be certain that what we have mentioned is mutawatir and is known for certain, and there is no room for doubt or uncertainty about it.
+However, what is expected of every Muslim, and what he should do is to accept before Allah.
+While being certain that what we have mentioned is mutawatir and is known for certain.
+And there is no room for doubt or uncertainty about it.

-The seven modes of recitation are mutawatir according to consensus, as are the three others: the recitations of Abu Ja‘far, Ya‘qoob and Khalaf, according to the more correct view.
-In fact the correct, favoured view, which is what we learned from most of our shaykhs, is that the recitations of the other four – Ibn Muhaysin, al-Yazeedi, al-Hasan and al-A‘mash, are odd (shaadhdh), according to scholarly consensus.
+Shihaab ad-Deen ad-Dimyaati further said: The seven modes of recitation are mutawatir according to consensus.
+As are the three others: the recitations of Abu Ja‘far, Ya‘qoob and Khalaf.
+This is according to the more correct view.
+In fact the correct, favored view, which is what we learned from most of our shaykhs, is that the recitations of the other four – Ibn Muhaysin, al-Yazeedi, al-Hasan and al-A‘mash, are odd (shaadhdh), according to scholarly consensus.

-An-Nawawi (may Allah have mercy on him) said: Our companions and others said: It is permissible to recite, in prayer and otherwise, according to any of the seven modes of recitation, but it is not permissible to recite, in prayer or otherwise, according to an odd mode of recitation, because that is not Qur’an.
+Our companions and others said: It is permissible to recite, in prayer and otherwise, according to any of the seven modes of recitation.
+But it is not permissible to recite, in prayer or otherwise, according to an odd mode of recitation, because that is not Qur’an.
 Qur’an can only be proven by means of mutawatir reports, and each of the seven modes of recitation is mutawatir.
 This is the correct view which one must accept, and whoever says otherwise is wrong or ignorant.
 End quote from al-Majmoo (3/392)

-Ibn an-Najjaar al-Fatoohi (may Allah have mercy on him) said: The seven modes of recitation are mutawaatir according to the four imams and other leading Sunni scholars.
+Ibn an-Najjaar al-Fatoohi said: The seven modes of recitation are mutawaatir according to the four imams and other leading Sunni scholars.
 This was narrated by as-Sarakhsi, who was one of the companions of ash-Shaafa‘i, in Kitaab as-Sawm in al-Ghaayah.
 He said: The Mu‘tazilah said: (The modes of recitation are transmitted via) aahaad reports.
 [An aahaad hadith is one of which the narrators at each stage of the isnaad are too few for it to be regarded as mutawaatir.]
 End quote from Sharh al-Kawkab al-Muneer (2/127)

 Wallahualam.